EU pushes to reopen borders for summer tourism amidst coronavirus

 And Switzerland plans to completely reopen borders to all neighbours except Italy on June 15, provided the pandemic allows.

+However, Italy warned against border pacts between individual EU nations, saying such deals could destroy the single market.

+“We will not accept bilateral accords within the European Union that might create privileged tourist channels,” Prime Minister Giuseppe Conte said in Rome.
+“That would leave us outside the European Union and we will never allow this.”

-But some of the biggest tourist destinations are in the hardest-hit countries, like Italy, Spain and France, which are opening up more slowly.
+Some of the biggest tourist destinations are in the hardest-hit countries, like Italy, Spain and France, which are only opening up slowly.

 Spanish authorities are planning to keep the country’s borders closed to most travellers from abroad until July, two foreign ministry sources said on Wednesday.